 This number is only set to increase, with 62% of people in the United States that use the Internet saying that they hope to decrease how much time they spend using tech in their lives, so that they can communicate more face-to-face.

 However, despite their valiant efforts, people have spent an increased amount of time over the last year using social networks, watching videos online, emailing, playing games online, or writing or reading blogs.

 Also, time spent every day on newspapers, online radio, and magazines has stayed the same over the past year.

-> One interesting statistic that might surprise you about how much time the average person spends on the Internet is that the biggest time consumer is email.
+One interesting statistic that might surprise you about how much time does the average person spend on the Internet is that the biggest time consumer is email.

-> Respondents to studies showed that most people spend almost 8 hours a week checking their emails.
+Respondents to studies showed that most people spend almost 8 hours a week checking their emails.
 Other people said that they spent almost 7 hours a week using Facebook, and 5 hours a week using YouTube.

 Respondents said that they spent almost the same amount of time on Twitter and Google+.
 When it comes to how often a user checks their social media platforms, this varies, with more than 75% of users checking their Instagram, Facebook, email, or text messages at least once a day.

 There are other new platforms out there that are increasing in popularity as well.